-I received my Ph.D. in International Relations from the Fletcher School of Law and Diplomacy, Tufts University.
-My research interests span the fields of political economy, comparative politics, and international relations.
+I received a PhD in International Relations from the Fletcher School of Law and Diplomacy, Tufts University.
+My research interests span the fields of political economy and comparative politics.

-My current research is centered around social inequality.
+My current research is centered around the politics of inequality.
 Specifically, I study the political consequences of inequality in non-violent contexts (such as, electoral volatility, formation of party systems, performance of political parties, ethnic voting) and violent contexts (ethno-religious riots).
 I also measure social inequality and study why and when it persists.
-All of this research is based in India.

 You can download my current CV here.